Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 iS Clinical Pro-Heal Serum Advance+ pairs 15% L-ascorbic acid with kojic acid, olive leaf extract, and zinc sulfate (iS Clinical, 2026).

-At $148 for 30 ml, it carries a clinical premium. iS Clinical sells almost entirely through dermatologists and medspas.
+At $177 for 30 ml, it carries a steep clinical premium — up sharply from prior years. iS Clinical sells almost entirely through dermatologists and medspas.

 Best for: oily, acne-prone, or rosacea-prone skin, post-acne marks.
 Time to result: 8-12 weeks.